Maternity Obstetrical Care Medical Billing & Coding Guide for 2025

 Diagnosis Codes for Deliveries and Related Services

-• Reporting Routine Prenatal Visits: routine prenatal visits are reported with a code from category Z34.- It should always be the first-listed diagnosis code unless the patient has other medical conditions affecting the pregnancy.
-Note that Z34.- codes should never be reported with an O code.
+• Routine Prenatal Visits: Use a code from Z34.- as the first-listed diagnosis unless another medical condition affects the pregnancy.
+Avoid combining Z34.- with an O code.

 • Normal Delivery (ICD-10-CM O80): only for full-term normal delivery and delivers a single, healthy infant.
 Additionally, there are no complications in the antepartum period, during the delivery, or in the postpartum period during the delivery encounter.